Lepreau Parish, New Brunswick: Evolution of boundaries

 Lepreau's originally extended north to the county line.

 In 1868 all of the parish north of the southern point of Queens County was included in the Clarendon District, a polling district that also included the northern part of Pennfield Parish.

 In 1869 The Clarendon District was erected as Clarendon Parish and Lepreau's modern boundaries were established.

 Local service district

-The local service district of the parish of Lepreau comprises the entire parish.
+The local service district of the parish of Lepreau comprised the entire parish.

 The LSD was established in 1970 to assess for fire protection; first aid & ambulance services were added in 1978.

-Today the LSD assesses for only the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
+In 2021, the LSD assesses for only the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.

 Communities

 Communities at least partly within the parish. italics indicate a name no longer in official use.